-The churches were hewn from rock, and doors and windows and other parts of the structures were chiseled out.
+The churches were hewn from rock, while doors, windows and other parts of the structures were chiseled out.
 There's also an extensive system of passages, ditches, caves and catacombs.

 Lalibela's churches and traditional village are still a place of pilgrimage and devotion where the faithful flock to celebrate the important dates of the Ethiopian Christian calendar.

 Soon after Charlemagne took over the government in AD 768, he made the estate his permanent residence and turned it into a center of religion and culture.